csibivili/diet-planner-wundergraph/README.md

 ### Get recipe's information

 Since the search endpoint provides just few informations about a recipe somehow the details should be retrieved.
-There is a get by id endpoint for this purpose.
+There is a *"get by id"* endpoint for this purpose.
 It is worth to test again the endpoint on the UI first.

 Based on the other endpoint the new endpoint configuration should look like this: